 Software redundancy – supports stateful failover from an active IOS process to a standby process, both running on the same Route processor.
 This is different than the platforms running Cisco IOS like the ISR-G2s where only 1 process can run on the operating system.
 Cisco ASR1001/1002/1004 supports this type of failover.

-This application note will provide detailed information on how to set up CUBE on the ASR platform for the Box-to-box option.
+This application note will provide detailed information on how to set up CUBE on the ASR platform for the Box-to-box redundancy and for Inbox redundancy options.

 Prerequisites